ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-au.md

   kind: OvhNginx
   chart: helm-charts/ovh-nginx
 ```

 ### Test it locally (almost)

-Before packaging and deploying your operator in a real Kubernetes cluster you can test it locally.
+Before packaging and deploying your operator in a real Kubernetes cluster, you can test it locally.<br>
-You still need your Managed Kubernetes cluster to deploy your CRD and the Nginx server managed by the operator.
+You still need your Managed Kubernetes cluster to deploy your CRD and the Nginx server managed by the operator.<br>
 First, create the CRD in your Kubernetes cluster:

 ```bash